GangidiAkshithReddy/Kruvrutra-/README.md

 # Kruvrutra-
-In our app we provide investors to the farmer by that the farmer can free from high compound interests
+In our app we provide investors to the farmer by that farmer get free from high compound interest